Amazing Green Tea Health Benefits

 Increases bone density

 According to a research study, drinking one to four cups of Green tea every day can reduce the risk of hip fracture.
-The report also found polyphenols in Green tea improve overall bone density and reduce bone loss.
+The report also found that polyphenols in Green tea improve overall bone density and reduce bone loss.

 Promotes heart health / Prevents heart disease